 3. Create And Optimize Google My Business profiles for each location.

-Google My Business (GMB) is a valuable tool that allows you to control how your business appears on Google Search and Google Maps.
+Google My Business (GMB), now called Google Business Profile, is a valuable tool that allows you to control how your business appears on Google Search and Google Maps.

 Claiming your GMB listings is a relatively easy process.
 If your franchise SEO company has more than 20 locations, you can use bulk location management to import and manage your new locations.

 Simply follow these guidelines to streamline all your business information across all locations:

 There are available guidelines on Google for specific multi-location setups, such as chains and brands, institutions and individual practitioners.
 Be sure to follow these guidelines to create a successful listing.